 Contributions to In the Trenches (ITT) should be innovative, provocative, of timely significance and of interest and use to geoscience educators at all teaching levels: K-12, two-year institutions and colleges, universities, and graduate schools.

 The manuscript submission and publication process is as follows:

-- The author emails an inquiry to the ITT editorial staff (use the form at ), noting general content of his/her proposed article and other salient factors.
+- The author emails an inquiry to the ITT editorial staff, noting general content of his/her proposed article and other salient factors.

 - We will email or call in response.
 When we invite you to submit an article we'll assign a word count, deadline and guidelines for submitting publication-quality illustrations.